DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 * Pandoc is a command-line tool.
 There is no graphic user interface.
 So, to use it, you’ll need to open a terminal window:

 Windows: To start pandoc type cmd in the RUN (also called ‘search programs and files’ in the start panel which can be found under the MS window icon down in the toolbar), this will enable you to start the command mode.
-You get a white/black window saying C\:\\user\\yourusername\>.
+You get a white/black window saying C:\user\yourusername>.
 There you type pandoc (enter) and the same line reappears, waiting for pandoc input (see further below).

 Mac: To use pandoc open the Terminal from your Utilities folder in your Applications folder, or through the search bar in the top right of your screen.
 Pandoc will be used to convert files in the steps below.
 Note: Pandoc does not work on older Mac operating systems.